Lille, France

 When we asked people about industries and career opportunities in Lille, they reponded:

 "Foreigners in Lille often work in the education sector as language teachers, particularly teaching English, Spanish, German, and other foreign languages.
 Many also find employment in the tourism industry, working in hotels, restaurants, and travel agencies.
 Some foreigners work in multinational corporations and tech companies that have offices in Lille, particularly in roles related to IT, engineering, and business development.
 There are also opportunities in the healthcare sector for foreign doctors and nurses.
 Additionally, some foreigners work as au pairs or nannies, providing childcare for French families.
 Others work in the arts and culture sector, in roles such as artists, musicians, or museum staff.
-A number of foreigners also find work in the non-profit sector, working for international organizations and NGOs based in Lille," remarked one expat living in Lille, France.
+A number of foreigners also find work in the non-profit sector, working for international organizations and NGOs based in Lille," said one expat who made the move to Lille.

 What is life like in Lille?